Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

 \subsection{Local Privacy Notions}

-In local privacy-preserving data release, each user perturbs his or her data locally before uploading it; organizations that want to take advantage of users' data then aggregate over the collected data. { The earliest such mechanism is randomized response\cite{randomresponse}, which randomly perturbs each user's data.
-However, the original randomized response does not have formal privacy guarantees.
+In local privacy-preserving data release, individuals perturb their data locally before uploading it.
+Organizations that want to take advantage of users' data then aggregate over the collected data. { The earliest such mechanism is randomized response (RR)\cite{randomresponse}, which randomly perturbs each user's data.
+However, the original RR does not have formal privacy guarantees.
 Later, Local Differential Privacy (LDP) was proposed as a local variant of DP that bounds the privacy leakage in the local setting\cite{Freudiger:2011:EPR:2186383.2186387}.
 Many schemes were proposed under the notion of LDP.
 For example, \cite{Extreme_ldp,rr_ldp,ldp_lalitha}, and Google's RAPPOR \cite{Rappor}.
-LDP based data aggregation mechanisms have already been deployed in the real-world.} For example, in June 2016, Apple announced that it would deploy LDP-based mechanisms to collect user's typing data \cite{Apple}.
-However, Tang \textit{et al}. show that although each user's perturbation mechanism satisfies LDP, the privacy budget is too large ($\epsilon=43$)\footnote{The parameters, $\epsilon\ge{0}$, measures the privacy level.
-A smaller $\epsilon$ corresponds to a higher privacy level.} to provide any useful privacy protection.
+LDP based data aggregation mechanisms have already been deployed in the real-world.} For example, in June 2016, Apple announced that it would deploy LDP-based mechanisms for data collection \cite{Apple}.
+However, Tang \textit{et al}. show that although Apple’s deployment ensures that the privacy budget \footnote{The parameters, $\epsilon\ge{0}$, measures the privacy level.
+A smaller $\epsilon$ corresponds to a higher privacy level.} of each datum submitted to its servers is $1$ or $2$, the overall privacy budget permitted by the system can be as high as $16$.
 Wang \textit{et al}. proposed a variety of LDP protocols for frequency estimation \cite{Tianhao} and compared their performance with Google's RAPPOR.
 However, for a given reasonable privacy budget, these protocols provide limited utility.
 Intuitively, compared with the central DP model, it is more challenging to achieve a good utility-privacy tradeoff in the local setting.
-The main reasons are twofold: (1) LDP requires introducing noise at a significantly higher level than what is required in the central setting.
-That is, a lower bound of noise magnitude of $\Omega(\sqrt{N})$ is required for LDP, where $N$ is the number of users.
+The main reasons are: (1) LDP requires introducing noise at a significantly higher level than required in the central setting.
+That is, for a summation/count query, with additive noise privacy-preserving mechanism, a lower bound of noise magnitude of $\Omega(\sqrt{N})$ is required for LDP in order to defend against potential coalitions of compromised users, where $N$ is the number of users.
 In contrast, only $O(1)$ is required for central DP \cite{Lowerbound}.
-(2) LDP does not assume a neighborhood constraint on input data, thus when the data domain is large, LDP leads to a significantly reduced utility \cite{Raef}.
+(2) LDP does not assume a neighborhood constraint on input data, for data with large domain, LDP leads to a significantly reduced utility \cite{Raef}.